 Being a good accountability partner isn’t easy.
 It requires a lot of patience, compassion, and understanding, and the successful completion of an accountability relationship is never guaranteed.

 However, if you and your accountability partner are genuine in your desire to help and support each other, it can truly be a life-changing experience.

 How to Be a Good Accountability Partner -- 6 Vital Steps

 As said before, being an accountability partner is no easy task.
-You’ll have to put in time and effort if you want your relationship with your partner to be successful—so here are six steps that can help you achieve success.
+You’ll have to put in time and effort if you want your relationship with your partner to be successful.
+Here are six steps that can help you achieve success.

 1) Be open to someone with a different background.

-For example, if one person wants to overcome a porn habit while their accountability partner simply wants help controlling their urges, then they may never see eye-to-eye and have trouble working together in a beneficial way.
-Understanding and matching common values will ensure that you and your partner are on the same page from day one.
+For example, if one person wants to overcome a porn habit while their accountability partner simply wants help controlling their urges, then they may never see eye-to-eye.
+You will have trouble working together in a beneficial way.
+Be sure that you and your partner are on the same page from day one.